elliotnelson/hmm-bandits/README.md

 # hmm-bandits
-code for L2TS and L2UCB algorithms in "Linearizing Contextual Bandits with Latent State Dynamics"
+Code for "Linearizing Contextual Bandits with Latent State Dynamics."

-[to be uploaded soon; available upon request; email: enelson@ibm.com]
+The bandit task/environment can be selected or modified in main.py The L2TS and L2UCB algorithms are implemented in algorithm.py (The linear TS baseline which uses the raw context data is implemented in linear_bandit.py)